YuliyaLios/cv/index.md

 > Aug 2019 – Present (*3 yrs*)

-* Write, structure and organize internal documentation and user guides.
+* Developed and maintained documentation for external (clients) and internal (developers) users.
-* Analyse existing and suggest potential documentation content.
-* Update the documentation whenever the product functionality is updated.
-* Edit and proofread existing project documentation.
+* Studied drawings, specifications, mockups and product samples to integrate and delineate technology, operating procedure, production sequence and detail.
+* Interviewed production and engineering personnel to become familiar with product technologies and production methods.
+* Standardised and made changes to material prepared by managers and developers.
+* Selected photographs, drawings, and sketches and made diagrams and charts to illustrate the material.
-* As part of R&D team, provide manual testing and software architecture documenting.
+* Provided manual testing, made interface localisation and helped develop software architecture documentation.

 ### <img src="images/vintage-32x32.png" alt="Vintage logo" style="width: 25px; float: left; padding-right: 5px;"> Head Of Content, <a href="http://vintage.agency/">Vintage Web Production</a>

 > Sep 2017 – Jul 2019 (*1 yr 11 mos*)

-* Managing, editing, proofreading content.
+* Reviewed and updated web pages' content.
-* Interface localisation.
-* Writing, managing, updating, correcting user guides and operation manuals.
-* Primary functional testing (manual QA).
-* Editing the existing code to fix some simple bugs on static pages.
-* Organising the work of the department.
+* Administered Internet and intranet infrastructure, including Web, file and mail servers.
+* Performed user testing and usage analyses to determine sites' effectiveness and usability.
-* Consultations and user trainings.
+* Gathered, analysed and documented user feedback to locate and resolve sources of problems.
+* Collaborated with development teams to discuss, analyse and resolve usability issues.
+* Provided training and technical assistance in Web site implementation and use.
+* Documented installation or configuration procedures to allow maintenance and repetition.

 ### Website Administrator, Content Manager, & HTML Coder, budcenter.net

 > Aug 2016 – Sep 2017 (*1 yr 2 mos*)

-* All-in-1, and system administration besides.
+*  Administered Internet and intranet infrastructure, including Web, file and mail servers.
+* Reviewed or updated web pages' content.
+Tested issues such as system integration, performance and security on a regular schedule and after major program modifications.
+* Provided manual testing, made interface localisation and helped develop software architecture documentation.
+* Determined sources of web page or server problems and took action to correct problems.
+* Identified and documented backup and recovery plans.

 ### Engineer Estimator

 > Sep 2009 – Nov 2012 & Sep 2004 – Apr 2006 (*more than 5 yrs*)

-* Wrote and checked expertise reports.
+* Wrote and checked construction expertise reports.
 * Calculated and verified civil building projects' estimates.
 * Assessed the state of buildings and constructions.
-* Provided consultation about existing regulatory and technical documentation.
+* ProvideD consultation about existing regulatory and technical documentation.

 ## Volunteering for

+### Girls.js Poland

+> 2022.10 - Present

+Co-organizer JavaScript programming workshops introducing women to the IT field.

 ### <img src="images/WWCKyiv.jpg" alt="WWCode logo" style="width: 25px; float: left; padding-right: 5px;"> WWCode Kyiv